leedoheon98/My-Educational-Oasis/Python/README.md

 - **[Pandas](pandas)**: Documentation and examples for using Pandas, a data manipulation and analysis library.
 - **[NumPy](numpy)**: Resources for NumPy, a library for numerical computations and handling arrays.
+- **[Matplotlib](matplotlib)**: Tutorials and examples for Matplotlib, a library for creating static, animated, and interactive visualizations in Python.
+- **[Seaborn](seaborn)**: Guides for using Seaborn, a statistical data visualization library based on Matplotlib that provides a high-level interface for drawing attractive and informative statistical graphics.

 This folder is crucial for learning and mastering key libraries that extend Python's capabilities and provide tools for data analysis, scientific computing, and more.